Five Nations Passport Group: Passport specifications

 Unlike EU passports, which follow a common format, Five Nations passports develop through the sharing of best practices and information relating to the development of passports.
 However, all Five Nations passports are biometric and machine-readable, and B7 sized (ISO/IEC 7810 ID-3, 88 mm × 125 mm).

 Generally, Five Nations passport holders have access to each other's automated border control systems.
 Currently, all Five Nations passport holders have access to Australia and New Zealand's SmartGate system and the UK's ePassport gates.
-Similarly, British passport holders have access to the US's Global Entry programme, while Canadians have access to the NEXUS programme.
-Australia is also planning to participate in Global Entry.
+Similarly, Australian and British passport holders have access to the US's Global Entry programme, while Canadians have access to the NEXUS programme.

 Passport circulation

-The number of Five Nations passports in circulation is:
+The numbers of Five Nations passports in circulation are: